emilyantosch/shc_pr3_vl/SOL2/labs/lab4/main.typ

 5. Display the final path through the maze

 == Preparation
 Represent the labyrinth in a two-dimensional array.
-Use two more fields than specified by the labyrinth and fill the border fields with walls (corresponding to the hatched elements in the labyrinth).
-Since the mouse is located in the upper left, there are initially only two meaningful paths.
-However, from the second step onward, use a method that checks all four directions and calls itself recursively to find the path.
+Use a method that checks all four directions and calls itself recursively to find the path.
 Tip: Use a marking character to mark the path that the mouse has taken, as the mouse should not go backwards.
-(This will be helpful when implementing the algorithm.
-If the chosen path was not successful, the mouse goes back along this path, deletes the marking again, and starts the search anew.)
-At the end, the path through the labyrinth should be drawn.
 If you want, you can recreate the labyrinth with graphical methods and also enter the mouse's path to the cheese.
 A modification of the labyrinth or a larger number of fields is also possible.

 == Assistance